-Montgomery Blair High School is the largest Montgomery County Public Schools (MCPS) public high school with an enrollment of more than 3,300 students.
-The school property is approximately 30 acres and is located between the Capital Beltway (I-495), Colesville Road (U.S. 29) and University Boulevard East (MD 193), as shown in Figure 56.
-The property includes the approximately 386,567 square foot public school building as well as a bus loop, surface parking areas, and several athletic fields, including a track and baseball field and tennis courts.
-An existing FLASH stop is located along Colesville Road (U.S. 29) near the Lanark Way intersection.
+Montgomery Blair High School is the largest public high school in Montgomery County with an enrollment of more than 3,300 students.
+The school property is approximately 30 acres and is located between the Capital Beltway (I-495), Colesville Road and University Boulevard East, as shown in Figure 57.
+The property includes the approximately 386,567 square foot public school building as well as a bus loop, surface parking areas, and several athletic fields, including a track, a baseball field, and tennis courts.
+An existing FLASH stop is located along Colesville Road near the Lanark Way intersection.